Addy-m9/DATA-ANALYST-PORTFOLIO/README.md

 Confident that my adeptness in data analytics positions me as an ideal candidate for any data analyst role, I invite you to explore my portfolio and welcome the opportunity to delve further into my qualifications.

-Thank you for your time, and I eagerly anticipate the possibility of further discussion."
+Thank you for your time, and I eagerly anticipate the possibility of further discussion.